Weak Signal Inclusion Under Dependence and Applications in Genome-wide Association Study: Application in GWAS

-The proposed two-stage procedure essentially benefits from pooling information of all signals to effectively reduce data dimension in the FNC screening step.
-Its power gain is more prominent when there are a relatively large number of weak signals.
-Such tendency is observed in the analysis of the 145 working datasets.
-For instance, the results presented in panel c and d of Figure \ref{fig:GWAS_results} have $\hat \pi = 0.021$ and 0.028, respectively, corresponding to 279 and 372 signals.
-On the other hand, for datasets with very small signal proportion estimates, power gain of the two-stage procedure is not validated as well.
-Cautious should be used for results with extremely small $\hat \pi$.
-Moreover, the two-stage procedure in this example adopted a 3:7 sample split as used in \cite{Skol2006} and a default $\beta$ level.
-It will be interesting to develop data-driven strategies to determine the sample split ratio and the $\beta$ level to optimize the power of the two-stage procedure.
+As FNC screening essentially benefits from pooling information from all signals to effectively retain them, its power gain is more prominent when there are a relatively large number of weak signals.
+This trend becomes evident when analyzing the 145 working datasets.
+For instance, the results presented in panel a and b of \autoref{fig:GWAS_results} have $\hat \pi = 0.028$ and 0.024, respectively, corresponding to 438 and 364 signal variants.
+On the other hand, for datasets with very small signal proportion estimates, the power gain of FNC screening becomes less clear.
+Among the 99 datasets where signal variants were discovered by FNC screening, 28 had an estimated signal proportion ($\hat \pi$) less than 0.01.
+Out of the 28 datasets, only 3 contained variants with validation $p$-values below the Bonferroni threshold.
+In contrast, out of the 71 datasets that had $\hat \pi$ values greater than 0.01, 30 had significant variants in validation.
+In the future, it would be interesting to develop guidelines that can aid in the interpretation of results based on estimated signal proportions.

+FNC screening could be a valuable tool in integrative genomics, where the analysis of multi-omics data is impeded by the limited availability of sample sizes.
+Through FNC screening, GWAS signals can be effectively retained for downstream analyses.
+For example, variants selected by FNC screening may be further investigated for their regulatory effects on genes using eQTL data.
+To address the possibility of false positive variants, joint modeling approaches, incorporating LD matrix information and other relevant biological data, can be employed to identify and remove false positives.
+This further refines the selected variant sets, enhancing the accuracy and reliability of subsequent analyses in integrative genomics and other biological contexts.